stockphrase/no-silo/content/courses/workshops/academic-research-intro.md

 {{< /details >}}

-### Step 4: Use Subject Headings to Systematically Survey your Topic
+### Step 4a: Use subject headings to systematically survey your topic

 Your initial keyword searches will lead to a number of books that are useful to you, but there are limits to keyword searching.
 It is often inefficient and inexact.
 This is why the [Library of Congress](http://catalog.loc.gov) assigns a series of [subject headings and subheadings](https://www.loc.gov/aba/publications/FreeLCSH/freelcsh.html) to every copyrighted book.
 These subject headings are an example of what is known as a [controlled vocabulary](https://en.wikipedia.org/wiki/Controlled_vocabulary#:~:text=In%20library%20and%20information%20science%2C%20controlled%20vocabulary%20is%20a%20carefully,easily%20retrieved%20by%20a%20search.) in library and information science.
 Every book is placed within the system of categorization which means that once you find the subject headings and subheadings that are relevant to your research, you can easily find *every* book published on your topic.
 This is *extremely* useful as it allows for a systematic examination of your topic rather than the hodgepodge efforts through keyword searches.

 - You can download .pdfs of all the Library of Congress [subject headings](https://www.loc.gov/aba/publications/FreeLCSH/freelcsh.html) on their website.

 - Or you can browse the list of subject headings by [searching their catalog](https://catalog.loc.gov/vwebv/searchBrowse).
 Choose "SUBJECTS containing" from the dropdown menu and enter a keyword.
 This will reveal every subject heading related to the topic you entered.

+### Step 4b: Use subject headings to find closely related books

-Perhaps the most helpful thing about subject headings is they are an easy means of finding additional sources on your topic once you have acquired one.
+Perhaps the most helpful thing about subject headings is they are an easy means of finding additional (and closely related) sources on your topic once you have acquired one.
 For example, if you discover that historian Alan Taylor's[^1] book *[The Civil War of 1812](http://libcat.dartmouth.edu/record=b4878766)* is an important source for your research project, you can use the book's subject headings to find *all* of the other books written on those topics in your library.
 As you may see from this example, the Library of Congress assigned the book the following three subject headings:

 {{< figure src="/img/copyright-page.png" >}}